pratheekshasn/nilrt/scripts/dev/upstream_merge/README.md

 # HOW TO USE THE MERGE SCRIPT

-This script automates the process of merging upstream changes, building images, and testing them on a virtual machine (VM).
+This script automates the process of merging upstream changes, building images, and testing them on a virtual machine.
 Follow the steps below to use the script effectively.

 ---